-Papa’s name is Halvar the Unflinching, and he is the best Chief Berk has ever had.
+Papa’s name is Halvar Who-Does-Not-Back-Away, and he is the best Chief Berk has ever had.
 He is very tall and wide across, and smart besides.
-He says some Vikings use their muscles too much and their noggin not enough, but we won’t make that mistake, because thinking is important.
+He says some Vikings use their muscles too much and theyr noggin not enough, but we won’t make that mistake, because thinking is important.

 Mama’s name is Veronika.
 She is tall too, but thin.
 She wears a braid because she is a wife.
 Her braid is odd, because she was born in the Meathead tribe, and wife braids there are not like the ones on Berk.
 Mama said she will read this journal, because proper speaking and writing matters.
 I do not know if it matters as much as thinking.
 I will ask Papa.

-I must stop now.
-Mama wants me to come eat, and she does not like me to be late.
+I must go, Mama wants me to come eat.

 I will write about my birthday.
 Turning seven is a special time.
-Girls get needles and thread and a kitchen book so they can learn women’s studies.
-Boys can become apprentaces.
+Girls get needles and thread and a kitchen book so they can learn women’s duties.
+Boys can become aprentaces.
 Girls and boys can work in their family jobs.
 I am going to be Chief after Papa, and that is my family job.